yashwantram97/ERA-V4-Mini-Capstone/configs/README.md

 - Start with small resolution (128px) for fast initial training
 - Gradually increase to target resolution (224px)
 - End with FixRes (288px with test-time augmentations)
-- Adjust batch sizes per stage to maintain GPU utilization
+- Fixed batch size is used throughout all stages

 ### Multi-GPU Training
 - Use DDP (Distributed Data Parallel) strategy